kosc/neobug/README.md

 neobug
 ======

 Light bugtracker system on flask and mongodb.
+Your can see demo site at [http://neobug.hotkosc.ru](http://neobug.hotkosc.ru)

 TODO:
 -----